 If the pot is placed in a spot with too much sunlight, the soil will dry out too quickly and scorch the plant’s leaves.
 This is when you must move your plant to a shady location to avoid the worst.

 Be careful while watering.
 Do not allow the excess moisture to sit on the soil surface.
 You can use the bottom-up method to avoid root rot.

 Root rot is a severe condition that can kill your plant.
 Read more about root rot in this blog post.

-Peperomia prostrata is not frost hardy; the vines will start to wilt in temperatures lower than 50°F (10°C).
+Peperomia prostrata is not frost-hardy; the vines will wilt in temperatures lower than 50°F (10°C).

 This plant will be happy in general room temperature conditions

 Compared to other succulents, Peperomia prostrata prefers slightly more humidity and water.

 50% humidity is sufficient for the String of Turtles plant.

 In summer, mist the leaves or place the plant in a gravel tray with water to increase the humidity.